DPhi-Space/public-documentation/docs/3-examples/1-telemetry.md

 The script automatically **polls the API until it becomes available**, ensuring that data retrieval only happens once the service is ready.
 When successful, it fetches multiple telemetry endpoints, stores the results locally, and then exits gracefully.

+This example has been tested on AMD64 and on ARMv8 using Rosetta 2.

 ---

 ## Features